A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 - products enriched with niacin, retinol, riboflavin and vitamin C;

-a large number liquids (up to 1.5-2.5 liters depending on age) in the form of citrus and citrate mixtures, carrot drinks, mint and linden teas, vegetable, berry and fruit juices, decoctions of wild rose and berries, alkaline mineral waters.
+large quantity liquids (up to 1.5-2.5 liters depending on age) in the form of citrus and citrate mixtures, carrot drinks, mint and linden teas, vegetable, berry and fruit juices, rosehip and berry decoctions, alkaline mineral waters.
 Low-mineralized mineral waters act diuretically, stimulate glomerular filtration processes, and normalize water-salt metabolism.
-Mineral waters are prescribed at the rate of 3-5 ml / kg for admission three times a day for a month, 3-4 courses per year.
-Alkalinization of urine increases the solubility of uric acid in the urine and prevents the formation of urate stones.
-For the same purpose, vegetables and fruits are consumed.
-Their positive effect lies in the fact that they contain a large amount of potassium ions, which have a diuretic effect and increase the excretion of urates in the urine.
+Mineral waters are prescribed at the rate of 3-5 ml/kg per dose three times a day for a month in 3-4 courses per year.
+Alkalinization of urine increases the solubility of uric acid in urine and prevents the formation of urate stones.
+Vegetables and fruits are consumed for the same purpose.
+Their positive effect is that they contain a large amount of potassium ions, which have a diuretic effect and increase the excretion of urate in the urine.

-Treatment of AS in the interictal period is carried out in courses, at least 2 times a year, usually in the off-season.
+Treatment of AS during the interictal period is carried out in courses at least 2 times a year, usually in the off-season.
 Hepatoprotectors are prescribed.
-With frequent and severe acetonemic crises, ursodeoxycholic acid derivatives are prescribed for the purpose of prevention.
-In addition to hepatoprotectors, the function of hepatocytes is optimized by lipotropic drugs, which are recommended to be taken 1-2 times a year.
-With a decrease in the exocrine function of the pancreas, treatment with pancreatic enzyme preparations is carried out for 1-1.5 months until the coprogram parameters are completely normalized.
-For the treatment of saluria, a decoction of juniper fruits, horsetail extract, decoction and infusion of lingonberry leaves are used.
-Showing sedatives from medicinal plants: soothing tea, valerian root decoction, hawthorn fruit and flower decoction, passionflower extract, and Pavlova's potion.
-The duration of the use of sedatives is determined by the presence of a syndrome of increased neuro-reflex excitability.
+For frequent and severe acetonemic crises, ursodeoxycholic acid derivatives are prescribed for prevention.
+In addition to hepatoprotectors, the function of hepatocytes is optimized by lipotropic drugs, the use of which is recommended 1-2 times a year.
+If the exocrine function of the pancreas decreases, treatment with pancreatic enzyme preparations is carried out for 1-1.5 months until the coprogram indicators are completely normalized.
+To treat saluria, a decoction of juniper fruits, horsetail extract, decoction and infusion of lingonberry leaves are used.
+Sedatives from medicinal plants: soothing tea, decoction of valerian root, decoction of hawthorn fruits and flowers, passionflower extract, as well as Pavlov’s mixture.
+The duration of use of sedatives is determined by the presence of a syndrome of increased neuro-reflex excitability.

-Children with NAD must follow certain rules on the regimen at all times.
-First of all, a sufficient stay on fresh air, regular, strictly dosed physical exercise(do not overwork), mandatory water procedures(swimming, cold and hot shower, dousing), prolonged sleep (at least 8 hours).
+Children with NAD must always follow some rules regarding the regimen.
+First of all, sufficient stay fresh air, regular, strictly dosed physical exercise(do not overwork), mandatory water treatments(swimming, cold and hot shower, dousing), prolonged sleep (at least 8 hours).
 Hyperinsolation should be avoided.
-It is advisable to reduce the time of watching TV and working with a computer.
-Due to the restriction of many products in the diet of children, it is recommended to conduct vitamin therapy courses in the winter-spring period.
+It is advisable to reduce the time spent watching TV and working with the computer.
+Due to the restriction of many foods in the diet of children, it is recommended to conduct courses of vitamin therapy in the winter and spring.
 Spa treatment shown in the conditions of a drinking balneological resort.

 Bibliography